📗

 What you’ll quietly gain

-• Turn intimidating compute theory into hands-on, bookmark-worthy practice.
+• Turn intimidating Deceptive Charts theory into hands-on, bookmark-worthy practice.

 • Highlightable checklists that keep your applied software engineering projects moving even on tired days.

-• Concrete examples that make compute feel like a habit, not a hurdle.
+• Concrete examples that make Infographics feel like a habit, not a hurdle.

 • Tiny mindset shifts that turn bugs into fast feedback instead of frustration.